umlaeute/pa-systray/README.txt

 pulseaudio server.

 on debian, you can simply do:
-# aptitude install python-pyside.qtcore python-pyside.qtgui
+# aptitude install python-pyside.qtcore python-pyside.qtgui python-pyside.qtsvg
 # aptitude install pulseaudio

 LICENSE